matts-ch/benchmask/README.md

 ## Goal

-- Mostly relative Benchmark masks in terms of filtration efficiency and differential pressure
+- Cheap, easy setup to benchmark masks in terms of filtration efficiency and differential pressure
-- Sealing to dummy head is tested as well
+- Sealing to (dummy) head is tested as well
-- Affordable setup, bill of material of ca. 200USD

 Fineprint, what it is not, and disclaimer